Discover the Little Venice of Europe

-Walking through Colmar feels like stepping into a storybook.
 Every corner of this town seems designed to enchant visitors, offering something unique that’s hard to find in Italy.
-During my visit, I was captivated by the architecture: the half-timbered houses, with their exposed wooden beams and pastel-colored facades, look like they belong in a painting.
-In Colmar, every house has its own character, with balconies overflowing with flowers that adorn the cobblestone streets.
+I couldn’t stop staring at the half-timbered houses, their exposed wooden beams and pastel-colored facades looking like they belonged in a painting.
+Each house seemed to have its own personality, balconies overflowing with flowers that spilled over cobblestone streets.

 What truly captivated me was the “Petite Venise” neighborhood, a small area crisscrossed by canals.
 It’s true, Italy has Venice, but Colmar’s version offers a different kind of intimacy.
 Here, everything feels cozy, serene, almost frozen in time.
 The colorful buildings reflecting in the still water create a romantic atmosphere that invites you to slow down and savor the moment.